Learn the science behind:

 Whether you used to have dinner at the dining table with the whole family as a kid, whether you’re used to getting food as a reward or whether you grew up in times of hunger, all of these have a significant influence on your relationship with food for the rest of your life.
-It also impacts how we learn to eat, as Bee Wilson describes in her book ‘First Bite’ where she zoom in on how we humans learn to eat and all the ways that can and is being influenced.
+It also impacts how we learn to eat, as Bee Wilson describes in her book ‘First Bite’ (affiliate link).

 Normally, we don’t write about diets and nutrition on this website.
 We try to avoid to some point since it is so personal.
 However, this book isn’t just about nutrition and diets, instead, it is relevant for anyone working with food or any human for that matter.